HBM/jet-protocol/README.md

 ## authenticate

 Attaches an user to a connection to gain access to protected states and methods.
 This can be done only once per connection and should happen before adding or removing states and methods.
-To login either provide `user` + `password` OR a [`jwt`](https://jwt.io).
+To login either provide `user` + `password` OR a [`jwt`](https://jwt.io) obtained previously.
 On successfull authentication, the daemon must respond with a result containing a `jwt`.
 This can be stored in the client for sessions / auto-login.

 Note that the returned `jwt` may contain a expiration date and thus may be different on every call.